yiningfan1993/platform-docs-Mapping-Entry/source/OrderList.rst

 Order's AOI Data
 ------------------

-By clicking on the space on the top right corner, users can upload the AOI file from local machine.
-Once uploaded, the AOI will be listed under **Order's AOI Data** section of the page.
+By clicking :guilabel:`Add AOI` button on the top right corner, users can upload the AOI file from local machine or through S3 buckets.
+Once uploaded, the AOI will be listed under **AOI Data** section of the page.

 .. note::
       The AOI file needs to be in zipped shapefile format and smaller than 4 MB.